You will need to qualify for the EC under one of these eligibility schemes:

 You and your spouse will be considered to have taken a housing subsidy when you buy an EC from developers.

-If you are from an SC/ SPR household, you can apply for the Citizen Top-Up when your SPR family member takes up Singapore Citizenship or when you have an SC child.
+If you are from an SC/SPR household, you can apply for the Citizen Top-Up Grant of $10,000 when your SPR family member takes up Singapore Citizenship or when you have an SC child.
+Find out more information about the eligibility conditions of the Citizen Top-Up Grant.

 ECs can only be sold in the open market after the 5-year MOP (from TOP date) has been met.